devlemire/swag-node-shop/README.md

 ### Summary

 In this step, we'll add custom middleware that will check to see if a session has been created.
-If a session hasn't been made yet we'll create a `user` object that keeps track of a user's `username`, `cart`, and `total`.
+If a session hasn't been made yet, we'll create a `user` object that keeps track of a user's `username`, `cart`, and `total`.

 ### Instructions